gh-andre/KeePassFont/README.md

 Visual Studio is buggy and inconsistent in handling forms and DPI settings and depending on the version of Visual Studio, it may not work as described.

-Note that on a two-display systems, the scaling of the primary display is used by Visual Studio, even if it is running on the secondary display.
+Note that on a two-display system, the scaling of the primary display is used by Visual Studio, even if it is running on the secondary display.
 This makes it very confusing and error-prone in reworking forms, as described below.